cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 1. [SF-Net: Structured Feature Network for Continuous Sign Language Recognition](https://arxiv.org/abs/1908.01341) (2019) Continuous SLR and the abstract looks interesting.
 Skimming through I see a number of details about feature extraction methods.
 I don't think they release their code.
 2. [Spatial-Temporal Graph Convolutional Networks for Sign Language Recognition](https://link.springer.com/chapter/10.1007/978-3-030-30493-5_59) (2019) They provide source code and data for continuous SLR, and mention an interesting method as well.
 3. [Multiple Proposals for Continuous Arabic Sign Language Recognition](https://link.springer.com/article/10.1007/s11220-019-0225-3) (2019) they do in fact process successive frames of video.
 They use pixel differences.
-No code I think.
+No code I think?
 4. [Sign Language Recognition from Digital Videos Using Deep Learning Methods](https://link.springer.com/chapter/10.1007/978-3-030-72073-5_9) (2021) Video, and capsule networks is at least interesting and diferent.
 5. [An Integrated CNN-LSTM Model for Bangla Lexical Sign Language Recognition](https://link.springer.com/chapter/10.1007/978-981-33-4673-4_57) (2020) CNN-LSTM implies video.
 It seems quite basic but I guess it's in scope.
 6. [Temporal Lift Pooling for Continuous Sign Language Recognition](https://link.springer.com/chapter/10.1007/978-3-031-19833-5_30) (2022) code and continuous SLR, so it's relevant. [repo](https://github.com/hulianyuyy/Temporal-Lift-Pooling)